Home » Posts » Homemade Pancakes with Freshly Milled Flour

 • You can keep your pancakes warm in a low-temperature oven while you finish cooking.

 • If you’re using freshly milled flour, I strongly recommend investing in a quality grain mill.
-I’ve used many different mills, and the best ones give whole grain recipes a significantly better texture.
+I’ve used many different mills, and the best ones give fresh milled recipes a significantly better texture.
 I use a Mockmill professional grain mill.

 • If you’re cooking pancakes for a crowd, I recommend a cast iron griddle or an electric griddle.
 They accommodate more pancakes at once, so you’ll spend less time at the stove.